GoZOo/vagrant-ansible-server-playbooks/README.md

 ## Customize the installation

+### Source code directory

+You can configure your own synced_folder in Vagrantfile.

+Replace `"data"` in `config.vm.synced_folder "data"` by your own relative or absolute directory where source code of all your projects is.

+### Tags

 Ansible tags are used to manage and group sets of actions.
 This mean you can choose to add specific actions in addition to the default provisioning your Vagrantfile.

     config.vm.provision "ansible" do |ansible|